-Mr. Brown has significant experience in the field of public safety and homeland security communications.
+Andrew has significant experience in the field of public safety and homeland security communications.
 He was instrumental in the development and negotiation of a nationwide emergency toll-free number for the nation's poison control centers, represented the City of New York as lead outside counsel in the development and negotiation of a state-of-the-art enhanced 911 public safety answering center and supporting communications infrastructure, and advised the Las Vegas Metropolitan Police Department in their multi-million dollar acquisition of a digitized public safety radio system.
-He also frequently advises corporate clients on the legal requirements and best practices for providing employee access to 911 services, including legal and technical challenges associated with the implementation and use of softphones, Voice over Internet Protocol (VoIP), and wireless LANs/PBXs.
+He also frequently advises corporate clients on the legal requirements and best practices for providing employee access to 911 and E911 services, including legal and technical challenges associated with the implementation and use of softphones, Voice over Internet Protocol (VoIP), and wireless and cloud-based LANs/PBXs.

-While in law school, he won the William Minor Lile Moot Court competition and was Executive Editor of the Virginia Journal of International Law.
+While in law school, Andrew won the William Minor Lile Moot Court competition and was Executive Editor of the Virginia Journal of International Law.
 He is recognized in Who's Who Legal as a Global Leader in Telecoms & Media.

 - District of Columbia